-Power Management Wake on AC Enables the computer to turn on and go to boot when AC power is supplied to the computer.
+Wake on AC Enables the computer to turn on and go to boot when AC power is supplied to the computer.
 Default: OFF Enable USB Wake Support Enables the USB devices to wake the computer from Standby mode.
 Default: OFF Wake on Dell USB-C Dock Enables the computer to wake from Standby when it is connected to a Dell USB-C dock.
 Default: ON Auto On Time Enables the computer to automatically power on for defined days and times.
 Default: Disabled.
 The system will not automatically power up.
 Block Sleep Blocks the computer from entering Sleep (S3) mode in the operating system.
-Default: OFF () NOTE: If enabled, the computer will not go to sleep, Intel Rapid Start will be disabled automatically, and the operating system power option will be blank if it was set to Sleep.
+Default: OFF (i) NOTE: If enabled, the computer will not go to sleep, Intel Rapid Start will be disabled automatically, and the operating system power option will be blank if it was set to Sleep.
 Battery Charge Configuration Enables the computer to run on battery during power usage hours.
 Use the below options to prevent AC power usage between certain times of each day.
 Default: Adaptive.
 Battery settings are adaptively optimized based on your typical battery usage pattern.
-Enable Advanced Battery Charge Enables Advanced Battery Charge Configuration from the beginning of the day to a Configuration specified work period.
+Enable Advanced Battery Charge Configuration Enables Advanced Battery Charge Configuration from the beginning of the day to a specified work period.
 Advanced Battery Charged maximizes battery health while still supporting heavy use during the work day.
-Default: OFF Enable Intel Speed Shift Technology Enables or disables Intel Speed Shift Technology support which enables the operating system to select the appropriate processor performance automatically.
-Default: ON I id Behavior System input while lid closed (Keyboard, Enables or disables system input while the lid is closed (to prevent accidental input Touchpad) from the keyboard or the touchpad when the lid is closed).
-Default: OFF Power On Lid Open Enables the computer to power up from the off state whenever the lid is opened.
-Default: ON Table 12.
-System setup options-Wireless menu Wireless Wireless Device Enable Enables or disables internal WLAN/Bluetooth devices.
+Default: OFF Enable Intel Speed Shift Technology Enable Intel Speed Shift Technology Enables or disables Intel Speed Shift Technology support which enables the operatin Enable Intel Speed Shift Technology Lid Behavior Enables or disables Intel Speed Shift Technology support which enables the operatin system to select the appropriate processor performance automatically.
+Enables or disables Intel Speed Shift Technology support which enables the operatin system to select the appropriate processor performance automatically.
+Lid Behavior System input while lid closed (Keyboard, Enables or disables Intel Speed Shift Technology support which enables the operatin system to select the appropriate processor performance automatically.
+Default: ON Enables or disables system input while the lid is closed (to prevent accidental input Lid Behavior System input while lid closed (Keyboard, Enables or disables Intel Speed Shift Technology support which enables the operating system to select the appropriate processor performance automatically.
+Default: ON Enables or disables system input while the lid is closed (to prevent accidental input from the keyboard or the touchpad when the lid is closed).

+Table 12.
+System setup options-Wireless menu